steve-chavez/mssqlREST/README.md

  - [x] Support for GET with ORDER BY.
  - [x] Support for GET with SELECT projection.
  - [x] Support for POST with CSV Content-Type.
+ - [x] Support for POST with XLSX Content-Type.
  - [x] Support for explicit nulls in request body.
  - [x] Support for JWT encoding and decoding.
  - [x] Support for Header authorization.